7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 	- **Destination Ports**: Provide the TCP or UDP ports that the rule listens to on the external IP address of the firewall.
 	- **Translated Address**: Specify the IP address of the service (virtual machine, internal load balancer, and so on) that privately hosts or presents the service.
 	- **Translated Port**: Identify the port that the inbound traffic is routed to by Azure Firewall.
 - **Network** rule - Any non-HTTP/S traffic that's allowed to flow through your firewall must have a network rule
 	- **Name**: Provide a label for the rule.
-	- **Protocol**: Choose the protocol for the rule, including TCP, UDP, ICMP (ping and traceroute), or Any.
+	- **Protocol**: Choose the protocohttps://learn.microsoft.com/en-us/powershell/module/az.dns/new-azdnsrecordset?view=azps-9.4.0l for the rule, including TCP, UDP, ICMP (ping and traceroute), or Any.
 	- **Source Address**: Identify the address or CIDR block of the source.
 	- **Destination Addresses**: Specify the addresses or CIDR blocks of the destination(s).
 	- **Destination Ports**: Provide the destination port of the traffic.